adam-savard/pixi-js-table/README.md

 node app.js
 ```

 Navigate to [your localhost, port 5000](http://localhost:5000) to check out the small demo I've created to show functionality.
-You can press c,r,n,a or d to manipluate the table using the build-in functions.
+You can press c,r,n,a or d to manipluate the table using the built-in functions.

 ## HOW DO I CHANGE DATA IN A CELL?